-BUS 277 Disney Marketing You: Personal and Career Development Strategies (3) The Disney College Program Marketing You Course uses directed discussion and cooperative learning experiences to both define a personal brand for career marketing and to focus students who do not have clear career objectives.
-This course is designed to maximize the Disney College Program Internship experience, as well as all prior/subsequent work experience, utilizing the transferable skills noted in the Secretary of Labor's SCANS (Secretary's Commission of Achieving Necessary Skills 1991) report.
-While the Disney College Program is a non-technical skill internship, it produces the type of skills required in the workplace.
+BUS 277 Disney Marketing You: Personal and Career Development Strategies (3) This course uses directed discussion and cooperative learning experiences to both define a personal brand for career marketing and to focus students who do not have clear career objectives.
+The course is designed to maximize the Disney College Program Internship experience, as well as all prior/subsequent work experience, utilizing the transferable skills noted in the Secretary of Labor's SCANS (Secretary's Commission of Achieving Necessary Skills 1991) report.
 The student will learn how to market the SCANS report skills of communication, customer service, problem solving, conflict resolution, decision-making, self-management, and creative thinking.
-Key elements of the course include the development of a career focus and a personal marketing plan.
+Key elements of the course include the development of a career focus and a marketing plan.
 The marketing plan allows a student to develop a personal brand, 30-second commercial, resume, and networking strategy.
-The students will also learn interviewing and negotiation techniques.
-Prerequisites: Full or Part-time status; Minimum 2.0 G.P.A.
-Co-requisite: BUS 293 Disney Co-Op Internship.
+The student will also learn interviewing and negotiation techniques.
+Prerequisites: full- or part-time status and minimum of 2.0 G.P.A.; co-requisite: BUS 293.
 Cannot be substituted for GEN 154 or CNL 175.

-BUS 290 CO: Cooperative Work Study (3) A course designed to prepare students to work after graduation.
+BUS 290 CO:Cooperative Work Study (3) A course designed to prepare students to work after graduation.
 A learning contract containing specific educational objectives that relate to both the work experience and the field of study is developed between the student and a faculty co-op coordinator.
 Course requirements include a minimum of 180 hours of work, the maintenance of a work journal to record hours worked and duties performed, other work as required by the intructor and a final term paper.
 The student's performance will be evaluated by the co-op faculty coordinator on the basis of meeting the objectives in the learning contract and satisfactory evaluation by the employer.
 A letter grade will be awarded.
 No experiential credit is given for previous work in the field.
 The work experience cannot be used to satisfy the requirements of any other course.